 Thoughtfulness, humility, and appreciation turn clients into advocates.

-There are many ways to thank your client after their website goes live.
+There are many ways to thank clients after their website goes live.
 It can be as simple as sending an email to let them know the site is up and running, or it may be as extravagant as throwing a party.
 Regardless of the type of gesture, the goal is to show appreciation for their trust in you.
-These are our ideas for thanking your client after a project is done:
+These are our ideas to thank a client after a project is done:

 1. Write a thank you email